NeCr00/Newspaper-App-Interface/README.md

 1. Clone the repository to your local machine.
 2. Open the project in an IDE that supports Maven, such as Eclipse or IntelliJ IDEA.
-3. Run the `src/main/java/com/newspaper/Database/Database.java` file to create the database.
-4. Run the `src/main/java/com/newspaper/Main.java` file to start the application.
+3. Run the `src/project/vaseis/Main.java` file to start the application.

 The application will open in a new window.
 You can then use the various features of the application to manage news articles and journalists.